Presidency of Ulysses S. Grant: Whiskey Ring prosecuted

 Grant's presidency is often criticized for scandals, though Grant also appointed many reformers.
 In May 1875, Secretary of the Treasury Benjamin H. Bristow discovered that millions of dollars of taxes were being funneled into an illegal ring from whiskey manufacturers.
 Prosecutions ensued, and many were put in prison.
 Grant's private Secretary Orville E. Babcock was indicted and later acquitted in a trial.
 Grant's new Attorney General Edwards Pierrepont and Bristow formed an anti-corruption team to weed out criminal activity during Grant's second term.
 The Whiskey Ring was organized throughout the United States, and by 1875, it was a fully operating criminal association.
 The investigation and closure of the Whiskey Ring resulted in 230 indictments, 110 convictions, and $3,000,000 in tax revenues that were returned to the Treasury Department.

-Bristow and Pierrpont brought evidence to Grant of Babcock's involvement.
+Bristow and Pierrepont brought evidence to Grant of Babcock's involvement.
 Grant asked Babcock, with Bristow and Pierrepont in attendance at the White House, about the evidence.
 Babcock gave Grant an explanation that the evidence did not concern the Ring, and Grant quietly accepted Babcock's words at face value.
 During the prosecution of the Whiskey Ring leaders, Grant testified on behalf of his friend Babcock.
 As a result, Babcock was acquitted.
 However, the deposition by Grant was a great embarrassment to his reputation.
 The Babcock trial turned into an impeachment trial against the President by Grant's political opponents.